-- Faculty and staff should contact their LAN Coordinator to install and configure this software on their university provided device.
-If you do not have a LAN Coordinator, contact the ITS Service Desk at 805.756.7000 for assistance.
+- Faculty and staff should contact their Campus IT Coordinator (CiTC) to install and configure this software on their university provided device.
+If you do not have a CITC, contact the ITS Service Desk at 805.756.7000 for assistance.

 - NOTE: A computer with network connectivity is needed to download the installation and update files to removable media for use on the infected computer.